PaNOSC-ViNYL/ase/doc/development/python_codingstandard.rst

 * 4 spaces per indentation level.
 No hard tabs.

+* Very important:  Read the *Whitespace in Expressions and Statements* section of PEP8_.

 * Avoid introducing `trailing whitespaces <http://www.gnu.org/software/emacs/manual/html_node/emacs/Useless-Whitespace.html>`_.

 * Try to use only 7-bit ASCII, no 8-bit strings.